-This easy to make gingerbread muffins recipe makes muffins that are generously spiced, perfectly moist and lightly sweet.
-Great any time, but especially nice and festive around the holidays!
+These easy ginger muffins are generously spiced, perfectly moist and lightly sweet.
+Great to enjoy any time or year, but especially nice and festive around the holidays!

-So here it is.
-As I said … delicious!
-They are generously spiced, wonderfully moist, lightly sweet and you don’t even need to bust out the mixer for these ones.
-And because they are made with pretty common pantry items, anyone can probably bake these up in no time with stuff you already have around (because no one wants to go to the grocery store today!).
-These are especially perfect for someone who has been too busy to do much holiday baking, as they are so easy and festive.
+These gingerbread muffins are generously spiced, wonderfully moist, lightly sweet and you don’t even need to bust out the mixer for these ones.
+And because they are made with pretty common pantry items, anyone can probably bake these up in no time with stuff you already have around.

 These muffins are at their very best fresh from the oven.
 They keep well though.
 I like to re-warm them a bit in the microwave.
 The scent of the spices is especially nice when they’re warm.
 Enjoy!